Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/AssociationsApi.md

 Remove node association(s)

-Remove association(s) between source and target node for given association type. \n\nIf association type is not specified then all associations between source and target are removed.\n
+Remove association(s) between source and target node for given association type.

+If association type is not specified then all associations between source and target are removed.

 ### Example
 ```javascript